gravitational/gravity/docs/6.x/pack.md

 ### Customizing Helm values

+!!! note "Version support":
+    The ability to customize Helm values during install is available starting with Gravity 7.0.

 It is possible to customize values of your Helm charts when installing or upgrading the application.
 To provide custom Helm values at install time, pass them via `--values` and `--set` flags to `gravity install` command: